GRV96/file_tree/README.md

 ## English

 Application File Tree writes the tree structure of a root directory's files in a text file.
-The indentation indicates which elements are contained in other ones.
+The indentation levels indicate which elements are contained in each directory.

 File Tree must be executed in command line with the following arguments.